w3woody/OCTools/README.md

 ### April 15, 2018

 * Added %finish declaration token, for inserting code into the generated class's destructor/dealloc method.
 * Added C++ generator.
 This is an untested experimental feature and is subject to change.
+[See the notes here for more information.](Docs/CPPNotes.md)

 ## License